vivaria/edisonrul.ing/docs/source/cards/at-one-with-the-sword.md

-# AT ONE WITH THE SWORD
+# At One With The Sword

 > Activate while the only monster you control is 1 face-up "X-Saber" monster.
 Equip this card to that monster. ① It gains 800 ATK. ② If it destroys your opponent's monster by battle, draw 1 card.